ChuaPingChan/WeekendsDoWhat/README.md

     | FLASK_ENV                 | "development"           | Set this only if you are running the server locally |
     | postgres_pwd              | PostgreSQL database password  ||
     | ENV                       | "heroku" or "aws"     | Set this only on heroku or AWS |
-1. If this is the first time you are setting up the database:
+1. If this is the first time you are setting up the databasek, populate the newly create database following the steps in [docs/db-setup.md](docs/db-setup.md).
-    1. Create a PostgreSQL database named as "WeekendsDoWhat"
-    1. Change or add the database connection string in [utility/postgresql_setup.py](utility/postgresql_setup.py) and [app.py](app.py) appropriately.
-    1. Populate the newly create database following the steps in [docs/db-setup.md](docs/db-setup.md).
 1. Run the Flask backend
     ```
     flask run